 CONFIDENTIALITY AGREEMENT

-This Confidentiality Agreement (this “Agreement”), dated as of January 31, 2001, is between MARKWEST HYRDROCARBON, INC., (herein called “MarkWest”), and ENRON NORTH AMERICA N.A., (herein called “Recipient”).
+This Confidentiality Agreement (this “Agreement”), dated as of January 31, 2001, is between MARKWEST HYRDROCARBON, INC., (herein called “MarkWest”), and ENRON CORP., (herein called “Recipient”).

 Recipient desires to obtain certain Confidential Information (as defined below) relating to MarkWest, and its business, for the limited purposes of determining whether Recipient will increase MarkWest’s current credit line with Recipient (referred to herein as the “Purposes”).
 MarkWest has agreed to make the Confidential Information available to Recipient upon the terms and conditions set forth herein.